mohdmehran430/Smart-Scan-AI/README.md

 # Smart-Scan-AI

-About 🧠 Smart Scan AI A mobile solution built with Flutter that leverages AI to help users understand and track the nutrition of their meals and packaged foods effortlessly.
+🧠 Smart Scan AI A mobile solution built with Flutter that leverages AI to help users understand and track the nutrition of their meals and packaged foods effortlessly.